Galveston, Texas: Exploration and 19th-century development

 Indigenous inhabitants of Galveston Island called the island Auia.
 Though there is no certainty regarding their route and their landings, Cabeza de Vaca and his crew were shipwrecked at a place he called "Isla de Malhado" in November 1528.
 This could have referred to Galveston Island or San Luis Island.

 During his charting of the Gulf Coast in 1785, the Spanish explorer José de Evia labeled the water features surrounding the island "Bd. de Galvestown" and "Bahia de Galvestowm" [sic].
 He was working under the orders of Bernardo de Gálvez.
 In his early chart, he called the western end of the island "Isla de San Luis" and the eastern end "Pt. de Culebras".
 Evia did not label the island itself on his map of 1799.
 Just five years later, Alexander von Humboldt borrowed the place names Isla de San Luis, Pte.
 De Culebras, and Bahia de Galveston.
 Stephen F. Austin followed his predecessors in the use of "San Luis Island", but introduced "Galveston" to refer to the little village at the east end of the island.
 Evidence of the name Galveston Island appears on an 1833 map by David H. Burr.

-The island first permanent European settlements were constructed around 1816 by the pirate Louis-Michel Aury to support Mexico's rebellion against Spain.
+The island's first permanent European settlements were constructed around 1816 by the pirate Louis-Michel Aury to support Mexico's rebellion against Spain.
 In 1817, Aury returned from an unsuccessful raid against Spain to find Galveston occupied by the pirate Jean Lafitte.
 Lafitte organized Galveston into a pirate "kingdom" he called "Campeche", anointing himself the island's "head of government".
 Lafitte remained in Galveston until 1821, when the United States Navy forced him and his raiders off the island.

 In 1825 the Congress of Mexico established the Port of Galveston and in 1830 erected a customs house.
 Galveston served as the capital of the Republic of Texas when in 1836 the interim president David G. Burnet relocated his government there.
 In 1836, the French-Canadian Michel Branamour Menard and several associates purchased 4,605 acre of land for $50,000 to found the town that would become the modern city of Galveston.
 As Anglo-Americans migrated to the city, they brought along or purchased enslaved African Americans, some of whom worked domestically or on the waterfront, including on riverboats.